-Vizion had the pleasure of speaking with Keynote Speaker Ann Handley at this year’s Dallas Digital Summit.
+Vizion had the pleasure of speaking with Keynote Speaker Ann Handley at this year’s Dallas Digital Summit, located in Irving TX.
 She’s the Best Selling Author of Everybody Writes and the Chief Content Officer for Marketing Profs.

 Check out our interview with Ann below, as she gives us a sneak peek into what she loves doing in her free time (when she’s not writing best selling books), also her content marketing pet peeves, best practices, and predictions for what’s to come in the world of content marketing.